 2) Build once, deploy many

-Rather than compiling and rebuilding your application for every environment you plan to deploy in, DevOps facilitates organizations’ building the application binary only once and deploying the same binary file from Integration to Test and then to Production.
+Rather than compiling and rebuilding your application for every environment you plan to deploy to, DevOps enables organizations to build the application binary once and deploy it from Integration to Test and then to Production.
 This reduces the deployment time variables that could lead to errors.

-Containers boost the “build once, deploy many” process through the image, an immutable artifact a container engine uses to build a new container.
+Containers enable the “build once, deploy many” process through images, immutable artifacts container engines use to build new containers.

 3) Immutable infrastructure